metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

     <tr>
       <td>Responsive grid</td>
       <td>Skipped</td>
-      <td>It is not re-used now while re-used across the entire site</td>
+      <td>It is not re-used now while it is re-used across the entire site</td>
     </tr>
   </tbody>
 </table>